HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The [Paint API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Painting_API) is a more broadly implemented Houdini spec which allows developers to create custom CSS functions that return `<image>` values, e.g. to implement custom gradients or patterns.
 Only 12 pages were found to be using `paint()`.
 Each worklet name (`hexagon`, `ruler`, `lozenge`, `image-cross`, `grid`, `dashed-line`, `ripple`) only appeared on one page each, so it appears the only in-the-wild use cases were likely demos.

 [Typed OM](https://github.com/w3c/css-houdini-drafts/blob/master/css-typed-om/README.md), another Houdini specification, allows access to structured values instead of the strings of the classic CSS OM.
 It appears to have considerably higher adoption compared to other Houdini specs, though still low overall.
 It is used in 9,864 desktop pages (0.18%) and 6,391 mobile ones (0.1%).
 While this may seem low, to put it in perspective, these are similar numbers to the adoption of `<input type="date">`!
-Note that unlike most stats in this chapter, these numbers reflect actual usage, and not just inclusion in a website’s assets.
+Note that unlike most stats in this chapter, these numbers reflect actual usage, and not just inclusion in a website's assets.

 ### CSS-in-JS